ilnprj/SimpleVr/README.md

 # SimpleVr

-Simple VR Controller for Unity
+Simple VR Controller for Unity (Only rotation in VR and auto target in aim)

 ## Features: